tarantool/doc/doc/reference/tt_cli/external_modules.rst

 If you want to change the behavior of a built-in command, create an external module with the same name and your own implementation.

 When ``tt`` sees two modules -- an external and an internal one -- with the same name, it will use the external module by default.

-For example, if you want to get the information about your Tarantool application from ``tt``, write the corresponding external module ``version``.
-The ``tt version`` call will execute your implementation instead of the built-in command:
+For example, if you want ``tt`` to show the information about your Tarantool application, write the external module ``version`` that outputs the information you need.
+The ``tt version`` call will execute this module instead of the built-in one:

 ..  code-block:: bash